letoram/arcan/src/a12/net/README.md

 - [ ] Directory Server and auth-DoS protection (see MinimaLT)
 - [ ] Special provisions for agp channels
 - [ ] Add to afsrv\_net
+- [ ] Fast-forward known partial binary transfer (resume)
 - [ ] Resume- session from different IP
 - [ ] Secure keystore
 - [ ] Clean-up, RFC level documentation

 # Licenses

-arcan-net is (c) Bjorn Stahl 2017-2019 and licensed under the 3-clause BSD license.
-It is dependent on BLAKE2- (CC or Apache-2.0, see COPYING.BLAKE2) , on ChaCha20 (Public Domain) and Miniz (MIT-like, see miniz/LICENSE).
+arcan-net is (c) Bjorn Stahl 2017-2020 and licensed under the 3-clause BSD license.
+It is dependent on BLAKE2- (CC or Apache-2.0, see COPYING.BLAKE2) , on ChaCha20,x25519 (Public Domain) and Miniz (MIT-like, see miniz/LICENSE).

 optional dependencies include ffmpeg- suite of video codecs, GPLv2 with possible patent implications.